Mon-Fri 8-16 (GMT +2)

 When a prostate cancer has metastasised or spread, it has sent metastases elsewhere in the body, typically into the bones or lymph nodes.
-If the biological characteristics of the cancer and the other risk factors give rise to suspicions that the cancer may have spread (metastasised) via the lymphatic system into the lymph nodes or, most commonly, into the bones, we will stage the cancer before making a final treatment decision.
+If the biological characteristics of the cancer and the other risk factors give rise to suspicions that the cancer may have spread (metastasized), we will stage the cancer before making a final treatment decision.

 In prostate cancer staging Docrates Cancer Center takes advantage of the newest and most accurate techniques.
 These techniques are PET-CT and even more importantly radioactive tracers, which are compatible in particular with the prostate cancer.
 With the new imaging methods and radionuclide therapies it is possible to treat metastatic prostate cancer efficiently and without any major side effects.